-So-called German chocolate cake is actually an American invention, according to many, many sources we’ve consulted.
-(Not just Wikipedia.)
-Turns out the classic stack of dark chocolate cake with gooey caramel coconut pecan magnificence was named after Baker’s brand German Sweet Chocolate, which the original German chocolate cake recipe specified to use.
-The chocolate was in turn named after Sam German, a Baker’s employee who created the sweet chocolate back in 1852 or so.
-Consider that your conversation starter for the next time you slice into this lovely little legacy.
-This recipe has been updated.
-Originally published October 1, 2015.–Renee Schettler Rossi
+So-called German chocolate cake is, according to many, many sources, actually an American invention.
+As the story goes, the classic stack of dark chocolate cake smothered with gooey caramel coconut pecan magnificence was named after Baker’s brand German Sweet Chocolate, which was specified in the original German chocolate cake recipe.
+To unravel the naming even more, the chocolate was named after Sam German, a Baker’s employee who concocted the sweet chocolate back in 1852 or so.
+Consider that a conversation starter at your gathering when you slice into this lovely little legacy.–Renee Schettler

 German Chocolate Cake